thomasrotchford/CS386-2024-multiPainter/Deliverables/Submitted/D2_Requirements.md

     Postconditions: The user will have created art which they may or may not save

     Main Flow:
-    1. The user opens the app for MultiPainter having already traversed the UI Menu to reach the "Create Pixel Art" page
+    1. The user opens the app for MultiPainter and selects "Create Unique Pixel Art", and the system will direct them to that page
     2. The user login/sign up
     3. The user picks colors from the palette and places them onto a canvas in whatever order they please, making their art
     4. The user may or may not choose to save this art they made